-TOOL #5 The Holy Spirit to guide me into the Truth.
+The Holy Spirit to guide me into the Truth.

 It is easy to underestimate the role of the Spirit in unlocking my heart to the Word of God.
 I would recommend asking God to use His Spirit to guide you every time you open the scriptures.
 What have you got to lose!?
 Remember, when we meditate we are carrying on a conversation between our soul and our Father's heart.
-No moment should be wasted!
+No opportunity or moment should be wasted!

-It seems we should be able to start anywhere in the story and tell The Story.
-It seems we should be able to do the same in our own story.
+It seems we should be able to start anywhere in the woven story to tell The Story.
+It seems we should be able to do the same in our own woven story.